FREQUENTLY ASKED QUESTIONS

 1) Call your insurance provider and ask the following questions:

-What are your "out of network" benefits for physical therapy prior to your first visit?
+What are my "out of network" benefits for physical therapy?

 2) After each visit, we will provide you with an invoice to submit to your insurance for reimbursement.